 For information on completed research and projects from 2015 - 2012, please refer to our Completed Projects webpage.
 For projects completed before 2012, a list of these projects can be viewed on our Archived Projects webpage

-Climate Change and Migration in China: theoretical, empirical and policy dimensions (ARC Discovery Project DP110105522) - CI Yan Tan
+Climate Change and Migration in China: theoretical, empirical and policy dimensions (Australian Research Council - Discovery Project)

 This study analyses the complex relationship between climate change and migration by focussing in depth on two areas in China anticipated being major hotspots of Climate Change impact.
 It provides insight into national and international policy development in Climate Change mitigation and adaptations.

-Pharmacy Accessibility/Remoteness Index of Australia (PhARIA), Department of Health & Ageing (A080180)
+Pharmacy Accessibility/Remoteness Index of Australia (PhARIA).
+(Australian Government - Department of Health)